-The author taught Statics again in 2010 and 2011 to classes of 22 and 20 students using materials that were adapted from those provided by the publisher [6].
-The motivation for developing these materials was to "enhance the student's learning and understanding of Statics" by incorporating a variety of pedagogical elements that have been found to be effective in the modern educational literature [5,7,8].
-The developers used Kolb's Learning Style Model [9] as the underlying basis for the materials, and the slides for each class follow a specific format that includes
+The first author taught Statics again in 2010 and 2011 to classes of 22 and 20 students using presentation materials that were adapted from those provided by the textbook publisher6.
+The motivation for developing these materials was to "enhance the student's learning and understanding of Statics" by incorporating a variety of pedagogical elements that have been found to be effective in the modern educational literature^{14,16,17}.
+The developers used Kolb's Learning Style Model18 as the underlying basis for the materials, and the slides for each class meeting align with a specific format that includes